U.S. agrees to drop charges against former Mexican defense minister

 “In recognition of the strong law enforcement partnership between Mexico and the United States, and in the interests of demonstrating our united front against all forms of criminality, the United States Department of Justice has made the decision to seek dismissal of the U.S. criminal charges against former Secretary Cienfuegos, so that he may be investigated and, if appropriate, charged, under Mexican law,” Attorney General William P. Barr and Alejandro Gertz Manero, his Mexican counterpart, said in a release.

 Cienfuegos was arrested at Los Angeles International Airport on Oct.
 15. Prosecutors said he had been aiding a drug cartel when he was defense secretary from 2012 to 2018.
+He pleaded not guilty this month to charges he aided the H-2 cartel.

-The charges are expected to be dropped by a U.S. federal judge on Wednesday morning; Cienfuegos will then be flown back to Mexico.
+The charges are now expected to be dropped by a federal judge on Wednesday morning; Cienfuegos will then be flown back to Mexico.

 “At the request of the Fiscalía General de la República, the United States Department of Justice, under the Treaty that governs the sharing of evidence, has provided Mexico evidence in this case and commits to continued cooperation, within that framework, to support the investigation by Mexican authorities,” Barr and Gertz Manero said.